 Prolonged cranking intervals without the engine starting can result in filling the engine-mounted exhaust system with raw water coolant.
 This may happen because the raw water pump is pumping raw water through the raw water cooling system during cranking.
 This raw water can enter the engine's cylinders by the way of the exhaust manifold once the exhaust system fills.
-To prevent this from happening, close the raw water supply through-hull shut-off, drain the exhaust muffler, and correct the cause for the excessive engine cranking needed to obtain a start.
+To prevent this from happening, close the raw water supply through-hull petcock, drain the exhaust muffler, and correct the cause for the excessive engine cranking needed to obtain a start.
+Once the engine starts, immediately open the through-hull petcock.
 Engine damage resulting form this type of raw water entry is not a warrantable issue.